Meet the River Keepers from Kruščica by Markéta Šedivá .

 How did residents of Kruscica receive the good news?

 People are extremely happy, of course.
 They celebrate in their manner with songs and traditional dance.
-They are happy to see some shift forward and they are all civil society organizations, individuals and media, who helped them fight for their river.
+They are happy to see some shift forward, and they thank all civil society organizations, individuals and media, who helped them fight for their river.
 Even though they are aware that case is not fully over yet, this is one huge step forward.

 What does the court's verdict mean for many months of resistance?